CzJLee/Kaggle-Titanic/README.md

 The goal of this project was to beat the baseline of 76.5%, which is the accuracy if one predicts that all females live and all males die.

+After trying different configurations of hyper parameters, I arrived at a final accuracy of 77.3%.
+This does manage to beat out the baseline, although not by much.